Skip to main content Link Search Menu Expand Document (external link)

 • Compare and contrast interpreters and compilers in terms of how they execute high-level languages.

-• Understand the trade-offs between these tools in terms of execution speed, error detection, and ease of debugging.
+• Explain the trade-offs between these tools in terms of execution speed, error detection, and ease of debugging.

 6. Translate High-Level Constructs to Machine Language